Glossary

 How to Improve Operating Margin ?

-Interpreting Operating Margin: What’s Considered a Good Operating Margin?
+Interpreting Operating Margin: What’s Considered a Good Margin?

-While operating margin is a valuable metric, it has limitations:
+While the margin is a valuable metric, it has limitations:

 • Excludes Non-Operating Factors: It doesn’t account for interest expenses, taxes, or non-operational income, which can significantly impact net profitability.